Minneapolis adds a ballot drop-off location amid surging voter turnout

 People can mail back their ballots, or drop them off at the city’s Early Vote Center or the Hennepin County Government Center.
 Earlier this week, the city also began accepting ballots at the Convention Center.

-A full list of the city’s voting options and locations can be found online at https://vote.minneapolismn.gov/.
+A full list of the city’s voting options and locations can be found online at vote.minneapolismn.gov.

 Carl said the city will be able to begin processing mail-in ballots two weeks before the election, so they can be quickly counted on Election Day.